This is not suitable for young readers.

 He turned.
 ‘Spare the crime scene ma’am.’
 He seized her by the waist and hauled her to a bay window.
 Two buttons sprang from her blouse as he tugged her.
 She retched.
-Her lunch splashed across his Oxfords and over the wooden floor.
+Her elevenses splashed across his Oxfords and over the wooden floor.
 She clung to him as he pulled out his hanky, her silk encased cleavage impossible to ignore.
 ‘Here, Lady Panmure.’

 She mumbled thanks and wiped her mouth.
 He could feel her balance returning, but she still clung to him.